University: Academic freedom

 An important idea in the definition of a university is the notion of academic freedom.
 The first documentary evidence of this comes from early in the life of the University of Bologna, which adopted an academic charter, the Constitutio Habita, in 1155 or 1158, which guaranteed the right of a traveling scholar to unhindered passage in the interests of education.
 Today, this is claimed as the origin of "academic freedom".
-This is now a widely accepted concept in international research.
 On 18 September 1988, 430 university rectors signed the Magna Charta Universitatum, marking the 900th anniversary of Bologna's foundation.
-The number of universities signing the Magna Charta Universitatum continues to grow, drawing from all parts of the world.
+There is debate over the extent to which academic freedom at publicly funded universities is subject to accountability for the use of public resources; i.e., whether academics' research and teaching should support public goods such as social justice or whether there is also a prerogative to pursue knowledge for its own sake.